Tnixc/blog-v1/content/index.md

 # [Example Article](/)

-This article will like back to this page.
+This article will link back to this page.